green-striped-gecko/dartR.sexlinked/README.md

 - dartR.sexlinked (this package)

-`dartR` and its packages is a collaboration between the University of Canberra, CSIRO and Diversity Arrays Technology, and is supported with funding from the ACT Priority Investment Program, CSIRO and the University of Canberra.
+`dartR` and its packages is a collaboration between the University of Canberra, CSIRO, Diversity Arrays Technology, Arthur Rylah Institute for Environmental Research and Monash University. `dartR` is supported with funding from the ACT Priority Investment Program, CSIRO and the University of Canberra.

-dartR.sexlinked is developed by the Monash University…..
+dartR.sexlinked is developed by Monash University.

 <p align="center">
 <img src='man/figures/institutions.png' width="800"/>